Could Charlie Gard's case happen in the US?

 'Unlikely' situation for the United States

-Although a Charlie Gard case could happen in the United States, "it seems unlikely," said Dr. John D. Lantos, director of pediatric bioethics at the University of Missouri-Kansas City School of Medicine.
+Although a Charlie Gard case could happen in the United States, "it seems unlikely," said Dr. John D. Lantos, director of Bioethics Center at Children's Mercy Kansas City.

 Similar cases in the US, such as Jahi McMath's, tend to be resolved in favor of parental rights, he explained.